thorlindberg/thesis/README.md

 1. Building data validation tests to illustrate the limitation and breaking points of the JSON format.
 2. Formulating an interoperable approach to syntax for types.
-3. Writing an extensibility layer into JSON serialisation/deserialisation to extend its type-setting capabilities.
+3. Writing an extensibility layer into JSON serialisation/deserialisation to extend its typesetting capabilities.

 A critical evaluation of the proposed solution will be part of the project report.